zmcx16/OpenAI-Gym-GongZhu/README.md

 * Random

 # Description
-* Use a deck of cards to play (Not Support 拱雙豬).
+* Use one deck of cards to play (Not Support 拱雙豬).
+* Players take turns to play a card in an counterclockwise direction and whoever produces the card of the largest value in the same suit collects all four cards and becomes the next dealer.
+* Any card can be played during the first trick.
 * All players start with 0 points.
 The first person go past -1000 points then game over.
 The player which get highest points is the game winner.
-* Any card can be played during the first trick.
 * (Exposure cards function is not implement yet.)

 # Scoring
+* The Q♠ (pig) is worth -100 points
 * The J♦ (goat) is worth +100 points
-* The Q♠ (pig) is worth -100 points
 * The 10♣ (transformer) counts as zero points, but doubles your points at the end of a round and adds it to your accumulated points.
-If at the end of a round, a player has the 10 of clubs and no other point cards, the 10 of clubs is worth +50 points (or +100 if exposed: see below).
+If at the end of a round, a player has the 10 of clubs and no other point cards, the 10 of clubs is worth +50 points.
 * The Hearts are worth -200 points in total:
    Ace -50 points
    King -40 points
    Queen -30 points
    Jack -20 points
-   10 through 5 are worth -10 points
+   10 through 5 are worth -10 ~ -5 points respectively.
+   4 -10 points
+   3 -3 points
-   4 through 2 are worth no points
+   2 -2 points
 * All other cards are worth 0 points and do not play a part in scoring.
-* Shot the moon: If you get all the hearts, you have shot the moon and are awarded +200 points.
+* Shot the moon(全紅&豬羊變色): If you get all the hearts, you have shot the moon and are awarded +200 points(all Hearts become positive points), and J♦ (goat) become -100 points, Q♠ (pig) become -100 points(豬羊變色).
-* etc...
+* Grand Slam(大滿貫): If you get all the points cards(All Hearts, goat, pig and transformer), all scores are into positive points, you can get（200 + 100 + 100）* 2 = +800 points.

 # Game Flow
 1.	env.reset() -> Start Hearts game, env send the GameStart event to all player.